SAP-archive/cloud-sfsf-concur-ext-sample/README.md

 cf push
 ```

 and this will push the two applications to the cloud foundry space and start them.
-Once the applications have deployed, open the brower and navigate to the service end point and add a "/webapp" to the path
+Once the applications have deployed, open the browser and navigate to the service end point and add a "/webapp" to the path

 The web application endpoint for the application will typically be in the form